#1E1E1E

 Copy Text from PDF document

-How to manually copy text from PDF?
+How to copy and paste text from PDF.

 • Adobe Acrobat desktop application